boneapriltea/CloudDocs/content/index.md

 description: Welcome to CloudDocs
 ---

 Hey there, welcome to SleepyCloud docs.
 You are currently viewing **v1** of our documentation.
-We're going to be working on the next version of the SleepyCloud Documentations (v1.1) soon, stay tuned!
+We're going to be working on the next version of the SleepyCloud Documentation (v1.1) soon, stay tuned!

 ## Getting Started